About GitLab Runner on Stackhero

 How do I register my runner?

-Create a runner authentication token in your GitLab project, group or instance, then paste it into the Stackhero dashboard.
-Your runner connects on its own.
-The full walkthrough is in the
+Create an authentication token in your GitLab project, group, or instance, then paste it into the Stackhero dashboard.
+Your runner will connect automatically.
+The full walkthrough is available in the

 GitLab Runner documentation.